 Raven began to weep.
 “Oh, Kory, I’m so sorry!
 I have been a fool.
 I know that Donna is right, at least about our personality switch.
 I’ve been mimicking what I saw in you to win Dick, while I’ve been suppressing your natural reactions and emotions to make — to make him love me and not you.”

-Her power of healing flames did nothing to unlock his past.
+Her mystical ability to heal did nothing to unlock his past.
 Her touch did nothing except excite him.
 She trusted her feelings and felt her rightful place was with him, even as she pledged to use all her resources to battle her many half-siblings — the evil Children of the Sun — as they arose to plot the rebirth of their sinister mother, Thia.
-That crusade was what had motivated Zeus to allow her to return to Earth and the Titans.
+That crusade was what had motivated Zeus to allow her to return to Earth and to the New Titans.
 That crusade still drove her ceaselessly.

-Yet in spite of the certainty that the threat from the other Children would surely come from Earth, she heard one name whisper again and again in her mind — Hera!
+Yet in spite of the certainty that the threat from the other Children would surely come from Earth, she heard one name whispered again and again in her mind — Hera!
 Hera!
 Hera!

-In Gotham City, a dark man in a toga eagerly looked toward a fiery beauty in a brief shift like Lilith’s own.
+In Gotham City, a dark man wearing a toga eagerly looked toward a fiery beauty in a brief shift like Lilith’s own.

 The woman, who looked much like Lilith herself, said, “Noble Zeus, I seek as always your empowerment.
-The Titans bid well to rise against you and replace your reign with that of your hoary father.”
+The Titans make plans to rise against you and replace your reign with that of your hoary father.”